YingLiu4203/LearningKivy/Ch02 Hello World/The Hello World Application.md

 ![Kivy App Life Cycle](http://kivy.org/docs/_images/Kivy_App_Life_Cycle.png)

 ## Using a Kv File for User Interface
-As mention in the above section, the second approach to define a user interface is to use the Kv language.
+The second approach to define a user interface is to use the Kv language.
 The Kv language, often referred to as `kvlang`, is a simple markup language like HTML.
 It allows developers to specify a user interface using a simple, clear markup language that has a strong Python taste.